 Emma Eileen McKinley Outreach and Education Coordinator

 Emma Eileen McKinley is the Outreach and Education Coordinator for Silver Regional Sexual Assault Support Services.
-Currently a student of Social Work and Philosophy at Western New Mexico University, Emma spent two years as a volunteer advocate before moving into their current role in the summer of 2021.
-They are passionate about violence prevention, accessibility, and harm reduction, and believe that cultivating a culture of consent can be a powerful antidote to oppression.
-When not creating infographics or dreaming of ways to inspire social change, Emma enjoys reading, gardening, dancing, textile crafts, and spending time with their three cats.
+Currently a student of Social Work, Philosophy, and Political Science at Western New Mexico University, Emma spent two years as a volunteer advocate before moving into her current role in the summer of 2021.
+She is passionate about violence prevention, accessibility, and harm reduction, and believes that cultivating a culture of consent can be a powerful antidote to oppression.
+When not creating infographics or dreaming of ways to inspire social change, Emma enjoys reading, gardening, dancing, hiking, textile crafts, and spending time with her pets.

 Phone: 1-575-313-6203 Extension 6226